kowshikgunda71/Logistic-Regression/README.md

 # machine learning
+ Implementing Logistic regression
- Implementing various concepts of machine learning  using numpy,pandas and matplotlib
+ using numpy,pandas and matplotlib